csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-1/planning.md

    For example: This is not the time or the place to talk about which programming language and/or framework you are planning to use.
  * **Feel free (and very much encouraged) to include useful diagrams, mock-ups and/or links**.

+Our product is a website that helps early-stage startup entrepreneurs by providing valuable guidance and advice to them from different perspectives based on their current situation.
+Our product offers free legal and financial advice to these entrepreneurs since many early-stage entrepreneurs might not have enough financial support to afford to pay for financial consultations.
+In order for the advice to get straight to the point, users need to answer a series of questions about their startup idea or their existing startup.
+For instance, our questions are multiple-choice and users will be matched to different advice depending on which option to the question they select.
+Therefore, our product aims to provide customized legal, financial, and business advice pertaining to their specific situation.
+Aside from our home page, we also have an administrative dashboard that provides access to common management tasks for updates.
+For example, administrators are able to add, remove, and to revise questions and their corresponding options.
+Our administrative dashboard also serves as a place to record and display user statistics collected from the entrepreneurs.

 #### Q2: Who are your target users?